-The Strong engages in a number of research and publishing activities to help shed light on the history, psychology, and culture of play and connect museum users to museum collections.
+The Strong engages in a number of research and publishing activities to help shed light on the history, psychology, and culture of play, particularly as reflected and illuminated by the museum's collections.

 Elements of Play